sapuente1/CIDM6325_Final_Project/docs/travelmathlite_tutorials/adr-1.0.7/tutorial-ADR-1.0.7-static-media-and-asset-pipeline.md

 - After a CI run or local prod-like run, confirm `docs/travelmathlite/ops/logs/collectstatic-summary-*.md` exists and `staticfiles.json` is present under `STATIC_ROOT`.

+Troubleshooting tips

+- If `collectstatic` reports missing files referenced in templates, run `uv run python manage.py findstatic <path>` to discover which staticfiles finder resolves the path.
+- If manifest generation fails with `ValueError: The file '...' could not be found with <storage>`, check for files referenced by templates that are not present under any `STATICFILES_DIRS`.
+- Permissions: ensure `STATIC_ROOT` is writable by the user running the command.

 Section 5 — Tests and visual attestation

 Brief context and goal